xcomfan/xcomfan.github.io/kubernetes/kubernetes.md

 To imperatively create a Service object use the command similar to `kubectl expose deployment alpaca-prod` (assuming you have the alpaca-prod) deployment already running.
 The `kubectl expose` command will pull both the label selector and the relevant ports from the deployment definition to set up the service.
 It will also assign a virtual IP (called **cluster IP**) to the service.
 This is a special IP address which Kubernetes will use to load balance across all the Pods that are identified by the selector.
 This process of having Pods that match a selector get load balanced in the cluster IP is the service discovery mechanism (just my take away need to confirm)

+You can get a list of services with the command `kubectl get services`

 ### Service DNS

 Because the cluster IP is virtual, it is stable and it is appropriate to give it a DNS address.
 Kubernetes provides a DNS service exposed to Pods running in the cluster and provides DNS names to cluster IPs.